 - After a few seconds she will close her eyes again and she’ll slide back into slumberland.

 - If she fusses, she may be hungry or uncomfortable, so pick her up to feed and calm her, but be sure to wake her again when you put her back down.

 I know it sounds crazy, but those few seconds of drowsy waking are the first baby steps to helping your infant learn how to sleep through the night!

 Did you know?
-Happiest Baby’s SNOO smart sleeper was actually developed using the same scientific principals from the wake and sleep method.
-Between 4-6 months, the smart sleeper gradually weans your baby off noise and motion, training train her to sleep independently and make an easy transfer to a crib.
+Happiest Baby’s SNOO Smart Sleeper was actually developed using the same scientific principals from the wake and sleep method.
+Between 4-6 months, the smart sleeper gradually weans your baby off noise and motion, training her to sleep independently and make an easy transfer to a crib.
 Learn more.

 Have questions about a Happiest Baby product?
 Our consultants would be happy to help!
 Connect with us at firstname.lastname@example.org.